gelzakhem/Hospital-Power-BI-Dashboard/README.md

 ## Data Sources

-The data was uploaded to Power BI as 6 different CSV files.
+The data was uploaded to Power BI as 6 different CSV files they can be found in the Data folder.

 ## Data Transformation Steps